 Figures for refugees who have crossed a national border are based on statistics from the United Nations High Commissioner for Refugees (UNHCR) and the United Nations Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA).
 The figures are from the beginning of 2023.

-The figures for new refugees in 2010 show those refugees who have been granted protection.
+The figures for new refugees in 2022 show those refugees who have been granted protection.
 For countries that deal with asylum applications on an individual basis, these refugees will often have arrived and applied for asylum before 2021.
-Asylum seekers waiting to have their application processed are not included in the total number of new refugees.
+Asylum seekers waiting to have their application processed and resettlement refugees are not included in the total number of new refugees.

 Statistics from UNHCR are based on updated figures from 12 June 2023.

 In 2018, UNHCR chose not to include this last group in the total number of people fleeing globally, while from 2019 they have decided to include them.
 This explains some of the large increase in the number of Venezuelan refugees from 2018 to 2019.
 If the same criteria had been applied for 2018, the total figure then would have been 2.6 million higher.

 Incomplete or uncertain refugee numbers